YH-UtMSB/Courses/Learning/SDS-383D-STATS_MODELING_II/exercise4/Cheese_R.md

 rm(list=ls())
 ```

 To start with, I fit a Bayesian linear model as well as several MLR models through OLS.
 I expect the Bayesian performs at least among the top 30% of the models fitted in the frequentist fashion.
 So I split the cheese data set into a bigger training half and a smaller evaluation half.
 By inspecting the data size for each store, I fix the training sample size for each store at 50.
-Namely, I gather the first 50 data for each store to form the training set, and what remain become the eval set.
+Namely, I gather the first 50 data for each store to form the training set, and what remain make up the eval set.

 ```r